 Habib Tanvir was an acclaimed poet, actor, theatre director in the 20th century; also an Urdu and Hindi playwrights.
 He was born on 1st September 1923 in Raipur, Madhya Pradesh.
 He studied till 10th at Laurie Municipal High School in Raipur; and took his degree from the Morris College, Nagpur in Bachelor of Arts, in the year 1944.

 Later he mastered from Aligarh Muslim University.
 Tanvir married Moneeka Mishra; she died in the year 2005.
 They have two children Nageen and Anna.
 In 1945, Tanvir moved to Mumbai, then Bombay; there he joined to All India Radio (AIR); there he became a producer.
 During that period, he acted in some films and wrote songs for Urdu and Hindi films.
 By joining Progressive Writers’ Association (PWA) as an actor, he became a part of Indian People’s Theatre Association (IPTA).

 He took over the organisation after the notable IPTA members were imprisoned because of their protest against British rule.
 In 1954, when Tanvir came back to his hometown,

-New Delhi, he worked at Hindustani Theatre of Qudsia Zaidi and worked with Children’s theatre too.
+, he worked at Hindustani Theatre of Qudsia Zaidi and worked with Children’s theatre too.
 There he wrote many plays.

 His first play came up on works of 18th century prominent Urdu poet, Nazir Akbarabadi; the play was named ‘Agra Bazar’.
 He brought residents, folk artists from the village Okhla, situated in Delhi and students from Jamia Millia Islamia together for the play; such scenario appeared the first time in an Indian theatre.